marekk33/Wordpress/README.md

 # Wordpress
 # Technical documentary for website wordpress

 Wordpress is a free software designed to create and maintain blogs and websites without any coding knowledge.
-Its greatest advantage is its ease and simplicity of use.
+It's greatest advantage it's easy and simplicity of use.
 Thanks to it, without having any programming knowledge, you can achieve a lot on the Internet.

 ## 1. Installing a new backup

-To install wordpress you need:
+To install WordPress you need:
 - have a server where you will put your wordpress website (for example, we will use a local server using the XAMPP package)
 - have a database (XAMPP)
 - wordpress files to install

-## 1.1 Installing a XAMPP and wordpress download
+## 1.1 Installing a XAMPP and WordPress download

 To install the XAMPP package, we need the installer.
 We download from the site https://www.apachefriends.org.
 Select the appropriate version for your computer and download the installer.

 ![Screenshot_1](https://user-images.githubusercontent.com/105982073/169693388-fc322a61-02b3-423f-be37-6bebe9e470c7.png)

-After downloading our installer, run it and install it.
+After downloading our installer, run and install it.
 Here we select all options and move on next.

 ![Screenshot_2](https://user-images.githubusercontent.com/105982073/169693715-0ce4d8ce-a50a-4520-b3bd-39fa426f8418.png)